Jalalpriyanshu/Jarvis-Assistant-AI/README.md

 # Jarvis-Assistant-AI
-i developed this project using python
+I developed this project using python